Perspective-Software/cross-origin-html-embed/README.md

 ## Client side

-To set up the helper page HTML, read the server side docs: [Client Docs 🔗](./docs/client/README.md)
+To communicate with the helper page iframes successfully, check out the client docs: [Client Docs 🔗](./docs/client/README.md)

+## Static HTML Generator

+In case you want to rather host a static helper page HTML, you can also use the static side generator: [Static HTML Generator 🔗](https://cross-origin-html-embed-static-html-generator.vercel.app/)

 # Scaling nr. of sandboxes